 Super Heroes seem to be everywhere lately.
 Forget x-ray vision or scampering up the sides of buildings, powerful brand recognition is their real super power.
-With ComicCon New York just around the corner, it’s a good time to take a closer look and see what branding lessons business can learn from these costumed heroes?
+With ComicCon New York just ended and Halloween around the corner, it’s a good time to take a closer look and see what branding lessons business can learn from these costumed heroes?
 Read on.
 Excelsior!

 1. Tap into Mythology, Define Your Why

 In this age of Permission marketing it isn’t enough to promote your product or service, you must connect with your audience on an emotional, almost sub-conscious level.
 As simple as they may seem, Super Heroes endure because they tap into universal human needs and concerns.

 2. Have Branding/Origin Story

 A Super Hero’s Origin Story is their Branding Statement, the reason why they do what they do the way they do it.
 It’s what set’s them apart from normal humans and other caped crusaders.
 On a deeper level these stories can also inspire others find their inner hero, and start a business themselves.
 Your Mission Statement — the story of how, and why, you started your business allows you to connect with people who share your values.

 3. Create a Recognizable Identity